JatinRoopak/AR-Vision-Pipeline/README.md

 2D Overlay: If you want to overlay a specific image, ensure the .jpg/.png is in the directory and update the relevant variable in overlay_img.py or main.py.

-4. Camera Calibration (For Accurate Projections)
-For the 3D models to perfectly lock onto the physical tags without jittering, accurate camera intrinsic parameters are required.
+4. Camera Calibration (For Custom Accurate Projections) For the 3D models to perfectly lock onto the physical tags without jittering, accurate camera intrinsic parameters are required.
+   1. Run the calibration.py script with multiple images of a standard checkerboard taken by your specific camera.
+   2. The script and take atleast 5 photos by pressing "c" and it will output your camera's intrinsic Camera Matrix (K Matrix) and Distortion Coefficients.
+   3. Open src/overlay_model.py.
+   4. Locate the projection matrix configuration and replace the default K Matrix values with the newly generated ones to ensure the rendering matches your specific lens.
+   5. Now you are ready to use the program for your camera live feed.
+   6. For peerecorded videos you are gonna need the K matrix of the camera the video was shoot from.

-# Sample checker board
+Sample Checkerboard:
 <img width="250" alt="image" src="https://github.com/user-attachments/assets/80376d16-03cf-49c6-bbb0-1aff9d87b6cc" />

-Run the calibration.py script with images of a standard checkerboard taken by your specific camera.

-Take the resulting Camera Matrix and Distortion Coefficients and update the corresponding arrays in your code (likely within transformation.py or main.py).

-Troubleshooting
+# Troubleshooting
-Markers are not being detected: Ensure good room lighting, high contrast on the printed AR tag, and that the camera is in focus.
+1. Markers are not being detected: Ensure good room lighting, high contrast on the printed AR tag, and that the camera is in focus.
 Custom edge detection (sobel_edge.py) relies heavily on clear contrasts.

-3D model is jittery or floating: Your camera intrinsic matrix likely does not match the physical camera.
+2. 3D model is jittery or floating: Your camera intrinsic matrix likely does not match the physical camera.
 Run calibration.py to generate accurate parameters for your specific lens.
 (Zhang's Method)

-Dependencies error: Ensure all files are in the same src directory as shown in the structure, as scripts like main.py depend on local imports (e.g., import obj_loader).
+3. Dependencies error: Ensure all files are in the same src directory as shown in the structure, as scripts like main.py depend on local imports (e.g., import obj_loader).

-Contributing
+# Contributing
 Contributions, issues, and feature requests are very welcome!